-If you don’t know your customer then you don’t know your product.
+If you don’t know your customer, then you don’t know your product.
 A small amount of research can go a long way to helping you make reasonable choices when spending that precious marketing budget.
 Combine the information garnered from research with a company-wide session aimed at thinking how to innovatively target your audience through their habits.
 If you know them well enough, you’ll find the perfect place to be seen.

 Let your research guide every decision

 That data you’ve obtained shouldn’t just provide you with raw marketing insights; it should inform everything the company does.
-The data guide the development of the brand identity; Branding agency B&B Studio helped food producer ‘Bear’ to turn the product from a baking aisle nonentity, to the UK’s biggest selling children’s fruit snack in 2015.
+The data guide the development of the brand identity; Branding agency B&B Studio helped food producer ‘Bear’ to turn the product from a baking aisle nonentity to the UK’s biggest selling children’s fruit snack in 2015.
 After researching the product and its customer base, B&B Studio saw the product’s potential as a healthy alternative for children and began shaping the brand’s look around this idea.

 Having a presence online is a must.
-A website offers an extremely cost-effective way to open up a shop front, whilst social channels give you a free outlet through which you can research, share and engage with potential customers.
+A website offers an extremely cost-effective way to open up a shop front, while social channels give you a free outlet through which you can research, share and engage with potential customers.

 Don’t confuse logo with brand